aayush2789/Employee_assistant_chatbot/README.md

 ## Project Structure

--temp_resumes/ All resumes uploaded by users via the form are temporarily stored here.
+-temp_resumes/ All resumes uploaded by users via the form are stored here.

 -sample_docs/ This folder contains files the user wants to organize.
 The chatbot classifies and organizes these documents into appropriate subfolders.